reiver/docker-gopherjs/README.md

 **Follow the instructions in the message you see like that.**

 **Especially the part about opening a new terminal window, for the next steps.**

+After you built it (using `gopherjs build`, and having some JavaScript file(s) created) open up an HTML file to see your GopherJS code in action.

+With the example we provided, you should look at the developer console to see the "Hello world!" text.